Victrex (OTCMKTS:VTXPF) Rating Increased to Hold at Citigroup

-Citigroup upgraded shares of Victrex (OTCMKTS:VTXPF – Free Report) to a hold rating in a report issued on Friday morning, Zacks.com reports.
+Victrex (OTCMKTS:VTXPF – Get Free Report) was upgraded by analysts at Citigroup to a “hold” rating in a research report issued on Friday, Zacks.com reports.

 Victrex Stock Performance